erica-kane/erica-kane.github.io/UDATE.md

 The realtionships between all variables and sales were observed, before creating a final dataset and building a predictive random forest model.

+The [reportscript.py](https://github.com/erica-kane/UDATEReport/blob/master/reportscript.py) file shows the code which was developed for the analysis.

 [Return to homepage](index.md)